Missions to Hubble

 After the repair of existing instruments, installation of new instruments, and replacement of critical hardware, or science instruments, STOCC personnel performed tests to make sure each component had power and operated as it should.
 Many of these tests occurred during the astronauts' sleep cycles, when the STOCC team carried out detailed tests on the newly installed components to determine whether the astronauts needed to perform additional service.

-Once the astronauts completed all of the servicing tasks via a three- to five-day series of spacewalks, the STOCC controllers and Johnson Mission Control prepared the telescope for release.
+Once the astronauts completed all servicing tasks via a three- to five-day series of spacewalks, the STOCC controllers and Johnson Mission Control prepared the telescope for release.
 Often this also involved using the shuttle’s thrusters to carry Hubble into a slightly higher orbit, a step that prolonged Hubble's life by keeping it from naturally deorbiting due to atmospheric drag.

 The astronaut crew used the shuttle’s robotic arm to slowly raise Hubble from the payload bay and out into space, where controllers at the STOCC opened Hubble's aperture door and made sure the telescope was functioning normally on its own.
 Returning Hubble to full science observations after a servicing mission usually took a few months.